 Ants live in a variety of locations, including in suburban, urban, and rural areas.
 Fire ants live outdoors in open sunny areas and are rarely found nesting inside homes.
 Carpenter ants and pharaoh ants do commonly nest inside homes and other buildings.
 Ants living outside nest in many locations: underneath soil and under mulch, in piles of wood, in cracks along pavement and sidewalks, along fence lines, and in garden areas.
 They may also build their nest underneath fallen trees, in tree limbs, landscaping ties, or inside tree stumps.
 Ants that have moved indoors to nest often choose the following spots: under floors, behind baseboards, inside insulation, in crawlspaces and wall voids, and in structural wood (carpenter ants).
 Some species like to build nests behind large appliances and heating systems.

 How do I get rid of ants?

 The best way to solve your property’s ant problem is to partner with a local pest control company.
 When you partner with Cantu Pest & Termite, our knowledgeable and friendly professionals will provide the comprehensive services needed to eliminate ants and prevent their return.
-With over 30 years in the pest control industry, we are proud to offer all our customers with dependable, affordable, and eco-friendly residential and commercial pest control solutions.
+With over 30 years in the pest control industry, we are proud to offer all our customers dependable, affordable, and eco-friendly home pest control and commercial pest management solutions.
 To learn more about eliminating ants and other household pests from your Dallas, Fort Worth, Houston, or surrounding area home, reach out to Cantu!

 How can I prevent ants in the future?

-In addition to our professional pest control services, the following tips can help to prevent problems with ants on your Texas property:
+In addition to our professional pest control services in Dallas, the following tips can help to prevent problems with ants on your Texas property: